Sage-Bionetworks/schematic/docs/source/cli_tutorial.rst

     with data or files to a folder, you may see that this files are missing or get a `LookUp` error.
 This is an artifact of Synapse fileviews, please run this command again.

-Rename config_example.yml to config.yml, then update it to point to the location of your data model:
+Rename config_example.yml to config.yml, and update it to specify the location of your data model:

 .. code-block:: text